Perspective | Six ways adults can help children make sense of a divisive election

-Reed then asked his students at Thousand Oaks Elementary School in Walnut Creek, California for their reactions.
+Reed then asked his students at Thousand Oaks Elementary School in Walnut Creek, Calif., for their reactions.

 One child said, “It’s like if a teacher isn’t being responsible, how can you expect us to get along?”
 Reed recalled.
-An 8-year-old boy said he wished he could ask, ‘What are you going to do to fix Covid, because Covid is here and people are sad.”
+An 8-year-old boy said he wished he could ask, "What are you going to do to fix covid, because covid is here and people are sad.”

 As a school counselor and parent, I know that children of all ages are struggling to make sense of a divisive election that's occurring against the backdrop of a global pandemic and civil unrest.
 According to a recent Springtide Research Institute survey, 45 percent of young people wish the adults in their lives would let them into conversations about politics more often, and 65 percent of respondents don’t see adults modeling healthy, open-minded political dialogue.